merps/f5-rtd-sre-demo/docs/html/aws.rst

                 internal web servers and application servers that have private IP addresses.
                 Instances in a Private subnet will not support inbound internet connections.

-Protected tier  Instances in a Private subnet are accessible to Visy on-premise networks.
+Protected tier  Instances in a Private subnet are accessible to MeBeFake on-premise networks.
                 The Protected tier will include Protected subnets.
 This subnet type is designated for EC2 instances with database(s) and can only be accessed by servers in the Private tier.